neuralmagic/sparseml/integrations/ultralytics-yolov8/README.md

 ## **Tutorials**

 - [Sparse Transfer Learning With the CLI](tutorials/sparse-transfer-learning.md) **[HIGHLY RECOMMENDED]**
-- Sparsifying From Scratch with the CLI (coming soon!)
+- Sparsifying From Scratch With the CLI (coming soon!)

 ## **Quick Tour**